Biography – 450 words

 Born April 8, 1966, Newmarket, Ontario

 During the past few seasons, the National Youth Orchestra of the Americas toured the US and Canada with Bootlegger's Tarantella.
 The Los Angeles Philharmonic, along with acclaimed tenor Ben Heppner, toured Europe with Estacio’s arrangements of Seven Songs of Jean Sibelius.
-In 2008, the Vancouver Bach Choir, the Richard Eaton Singers, Chorus Niagara and the Grand Philharmonic Choir premiered his cantata The Houses Stand Not Far Apart with a text by John Murrell.
-In 2009 the Victoria Symphony premiered his sinfonietta Triptych.
-Other recent performances of his works have been given by the St. Louis Symphony, Fort Wayne Philharmonic, Houston Symphony, Allentown Symphony, and numerous community orchestras across Canada.
+In 2008, the Vancouver Bach Choir, the Richard Eaton Singers, Chorus Niagara and the Grand Philharmonic Choir premiered his cantata The Houses Stand Not Far Apart.
+His orchestral works have been performed by all the major Canadian orchestras, as well as the Houston Symphony, St. Louis Symphony, Rochester Philharmonic, Fort Wayne Philharmonic, and orchestras in Europe and Asia.
+His popular orchestral work, Frenergy, has been transcribed for band and published by Boosey and Hawkes.